Flightsim.to

 • Changed brake and sys pressure gauges to show actual values.

-• [NEW] As part of the ongoing airframe-individualization work, system pressure regulation and pressure-gauge calibration now carry small per-variant offsets.
+• System pressure regulation and pressure-gauge calibration carry small per-variant offsets.

 Brakes